jcardar/MagnetSpec_ParticleTracker/README.md

 # Magnetic Spectrometer Particle Tracker
 This project is a fully 3D, relativistic simulation of a magnetic spectrometer often used in Laser Wakefield Acceleration experiments.
 It simulates user-defined particle beams traversing through user defined magnetic dipole geometries, and landing on imaging screens as set up by the user.
-A genetic algorithm is implimented to manipulate input parameters of the genetic algorithm and converge on an local optimal setup for a given figure of merit.
+A genetic algorithm is implimented to manipulate input parameters of the magnetic spectrometer simulation and converge on an local optimal setup for a given figure of merit.

 UNDER DEVELOPMENT.